xsawidy/zabbix_ipsec_pfsense/README.md

 ### Installation

 - You have to upload check_ipsec.sh, check_ipsec_traffic.sh and zabbix-ipsec.py on pfsense filesystem. (/usr/local/bin/ in this example)
-- Install sudo pakage at pfsense packages manager
+- Install sudo package at pfsense packages manager
 - Copy file zabbix_sudoers under /usr/local/etc/sudoers.d
 - Enable Custom Configuration on Advanced Settings at System -> sudo
 - Create the following user parameters on zabbix-agent config page on pfsense (Service -> Zabbix-agent -> Advanced Options)